🌪️ Weather the Storm with the Weathervane Quilt Block

 Make 4

-Using the photo below as a reference, stitch half the HST to a the right side of a #3 and half to a #4.
+Using the photo below as a reference, stitch dark side of an HST to a the right side of a #3 and to the left side of a #4.
 Note the orientation of each HST.

 Press the SA toward the #3 and #4 squares to eliminate bulk.